Volunteer Opportunities with the Atlanta Film Society

 The Atlanta Film Society cannot do what we do without the help and support of our volunteers.
 You are the unsung heroes that produce an amazing festival every year and provide Atlanta with year-round film events and unforgettable experiences.

-We would like to welcome you to apply to become a volunteer for the 2017 ATLFF (March 24 - April 2) and other events throughout the year.
+We would like to welcome you to apply to become a volunteer for the 2019 ATLFF (April 4 - 14) and other events throughout the year.
 We encourage our volunteers to enjoy both behind the scenes view of the festival as well as being entertained as the audience.
-Volunteer’s benefits for 2017 include ONE FREE Buddy Pass (screening voucher) to regular festival films for every one shift you work.
+Volunteer’s benefits for 2019 include ONE FREE Screening Voucher to regular festival films for every one shift you work.
 Each shift is around 4-4.5 hours.
 Plus we are adding an incentive program for our super volunteers who will work 10 or more shifts.

 ATLANTA FILM SOCIETY VOLUNTEER POLICIES AND PROCEDURES: